When Alfie Arcuri jetted to Russia for a music festival in August, he thought he'd be back home soon after.

 "So now I've been to nine countries in three months and have got to work with some great producers and explore some great countries."

-Arcuri, who won The Voice Australia in 2016 and was in the running to become Australia's Eurovision entrant in 2019, dropped his new single, Devil's Lips, last month.
+Arcuri, who won The Voice Australia in 2016 and was in the running to become Australia's Eurovision entrant in 2019, has just dropped his new single, Devil's Lips.

 The song came together on a writing trip in Berlin two years ago.